Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Solution Algorithm

-Directly solving the proposed planning and scheduling model can be computationally demanding with a long optimization horizon.
-In this paper, we propose a fix-and-optimize heuristic designated for the scheduling problem based on high charging demand forecasts.
-The fix-and-optimize heuristic has been applied to timetable \cite{fonseca_fix-and-optimize_2024} and job-shape scheduling \cite{li_learning-guided_2025} problems, where part of the solution is fixed while the remaining variables are free to form subproblems.
-In this paper, as presented in Fig. \ref{charging_forecast_diagram}, we identified the parking intervals with high charging demand at an early stage based on the samples from the uncertainty set and pre-assigned fast-charging schedules, thereby accelerating the overall optimization process.

-As shown in Algorithm \ref{alg:planning_scheduling}, we first initialize the master problem using the starting values $pp_{i,d,t}$ to solve the model.
-Next, we sample the stochastic parking duration $\hat{pp}_{i,d,t}$ from the uncertainty set $\Phi(\mu, \epsilon)$ to replace the initial values and compute the upper bounds of the charging power based on these samples.
-We then compare the required charging power against the updated upper bounds to identify any violations.
+As illustrated in Algorithm \ref{alg:planning_scheduling}, we first initialize the master problem with the starting values $pp_{i,d,t}$.
+Next, we compute the lower bound of parking duration $\hat{pp}_{i,d,t}$ based on the cluster $c$ to replace the initial values and compute the updated bounds of the charging power.
+We then compare the updated upper bounds to the required charging power in the master problem $\mathcal M$ to identify any violations.
 A violation occurs if the required charging power exceeds the upper bound by more than a threshold $\kappa^v$ and the parking window does not belong to a special zone.
-The threshold $\kappa^v$ is initialized at two and decays exponentially across iterations.
+The threshold $\kappa^v$ is initialized at 2 and decays exponentially across iterations.
 When a violation is detected, a fast-charging scheduling constraint $y_{i,1,d,t} = 1$ is added for that parking window.
-These constraints are subsequently incorporated into the master problem, after which the model is reset and resolved from the first step.
+These constraints are subsequently incorporated into the master problem, after which the model is resolved from the first step.

 This iterative process continues until the maximum number of iterations is reached.
-Afterward, we post-processed the optimization results by removing zones with more than two fast chargers.
-The remaining fast charger installations were treated as hard constraints, while the solutions for slow chargers were used as lower bounds.
+Afterward, we post-processed the optimization results by discarding part of the solution, for instance, a high number of fast chargers in one zone.
+The remaining solutions for fast and slow chargers are then used as lower bounds to resolve the model.
 Ultimately, the installation plan for all zones and charger types was determined.